The Dark Side of Motherhood

 I didn’t know exactly how I got out of that hole.

-It wasn’t until I went to Joyful Living Retreat last month and I got to meet Ina, the villa manager that we shared our childbirth stories and something clicked inside me.
+It wasn’t until I went to Joyful Living Retreat last month and met Ina, the villa manager, that we shared our childbirth stories, and something clicked inside me.

 The traumatic birth…

 Maybe that’s what triggered the PPD.
-Maybe that’s why my connection with my son wasn’t as instant as that childbirth shows I was watching for months during my pregnancy.
+Perhaps that’s why my connection with my son wasn’t as instant as the childbirth shows I watched for months during my pregnancy.

-Whatever it is I realized I cannot control how my son made his grand entrance into this world.
-What I can do is accept what is and make peace and be grateful that I have a healthy happy boy now.
+Whatever it was, I realized I could not control how my son made his grand entrance into this world.
+I can accept what it is, make peace, and be grateful that I have a healthy, happy boy now.

-His birth is nearly a decade ago but writing this brought back waves of emotions.
+His birth was nearly a decade ago, but writing this brought back waves of emotions.
 Tears even.

 It is important to seek help.
-Talk to your doctor when he/she asks you how you are doing.
+Talk to your doctor when he/she asks how you are doing.
 No need to be ashamed and hide your feelings.
 They may be able to help point you to the help you need.
-Childbirth is not always perfect, they don’t always go as planned and that is OK.
+Childbirth is not always perfect; they don’t always go as planned, which is OK.
 We have to make peace with it.

-If you are a new mother and you feel unhappy, angry, upset, frustrated, depressed please do seek help.
+If you are a new mother and feel unhappy, angry, upset, frustrated, or depressed, please seek help.
 There are a lot of resources and support out there today.
 You just have to take the first step and take off the motherhood perfection image

 Motherhood is not about perfection…it is about love.
 Unconditional love.